New flexible working bill receives royal assent

 Employers should be prepared to justify and expand on their decision in writing.
 The consultation on the changes to the code will be open until September 6, 2023, and HR professionals are encouraged to contribute.

 To handle an influx of flexible working requests, the CIPD recommends encouraging a trial period for any flexible arrangement.
+Contact us today for free employment law advice.

 an employee works from home in their home office and dog